 More than 30 million people, including children, have taken this fantastic voyage exploring the mysteries and wonders of the human body.
 This new BODY WORLDS exhibit, with a special focus on the heart, the hardest working organ of all, included more than 200 human specimens, including whole-body plastinates, organs and translucent body slices.
 It was a huge hit for both the city and the museum, attracting visitors to have another up close and personal look at the human body.

-Denver launched the first bike sharing program in America on April 22, 2010, offering 500 red B-cycles at nearly 50 stations throughout Denver.
+Denver launched the first bike-sharing program in America on April 22, 2010, offering 500 red B-cycles at nearly 50 stations throughout Denver.
 Visitors and convention delegates could purchase a 24-hour membership at any B-cycle station for just $5 using a credit card, and then take unlimited rides up to 30 minutes for free.
-Stations are located are major attractions, from the Colorado Convention Center to the Denver Art Museum to Cherry Creek Shopping Center, making it easy for visitors to use the city's 85 miles of paved, off-street bike trails to get around town.
-The program resulted in national press and reinforces Denver's brand pillar as a green, bike and pedestrian-friendly city.
+Stations were located at major attractions, from the Colorado Convention Center to Denver Art Museum to Cherry Creek Shopping Center, making it easy for visitors to use the city's 85 miles of paved, off-street bike trails to get around town.
+The program resulted in national press attention and reinforced Denver's brand as a green, bike- and pedestrian-friendly city.

 Downtown Denver was transformed into a massive free rock concert on May 29, 2010, when 20 bands took to four stages for the second Annual Denver Day of Rock.
 Held as a fund-raiser for Concerts for Kids, the day-long event attracted huge crowds and helped sell out downtown hotel rooms, giving Denver one of its busiest Memorial Day weekends on record.
 The Romantics, Fishbone, Roger Klein, Epilogues, Angie Stevens, Something Underground and the Heyday were just some of the bands that brought the busiest crowds Downtown Denver had seen since the Democratic National Convention.